 - Image Source: Frozen Banana Mummies [Vegan]

 For families that don’t do gluten and dairy, and avoid sugar and artificial ingredients, Halloween can leave kids feeling left out.
 These Frozen Banana Mummies from Lexie Croft are a fun and festive food craft that will make any goblin feel included in the fun—and they are far healthier than a candy bar!
-Sweetness comes from the banana and a drizzle of melted cocoa butter mixed with powdered low-glycemic coconut sugar.
-Make a couple dozen at a time and freeze for a grab-and-go frozen treat anytime.
+The sweetness comes from the banana and a drizzle of melted cocoa butter mixed with powdered low-glycemic coconut sugar.
+Make a couple of dozen at a time and freeze for a grab-and-go frozen treat anytime.

 4. Jack-o-Lantern Stuffed Peppers [Vegan]